Image: HCV infected liver cells. The cytoplasm of infected cells can be seen stained in green, nuclei are stained in orange.

 Like other viruses, HIV and HCV attach to the surface of target cells via specific interactions with cellular receptors.
 Both HIV and HCV must then undergo the process of membrane fusion before they can enter the cell and begin their replication cycle.

-The viral entry and vaccine laboratory aims to gain a better understanding of how viruses attach to and enter target cells.
+The Viral Entry and Vaccines Group aims to gain a better understanding of how viruses attach to and enter target cells.
 The surface of HIV and HCV particles are decorated with the viral glycoproteins that mediate specific interactions with host cell receptors.
 Binding of the viral glycoproteins to these receptors induces conformational changes that prime the glycoproteins to mediate viral fusion.
 During viral fusion, the lipid bilayer of the virus and host cell merge and begin to form a small pore.
 Expansion of this pore then allows the contents of the virus to be delivered and initiates viral replication.

 The viral glycoproteins are major targets of the antibody response during infection.
 These antibodies can block the ability of the virus to interact with the cellular receptors, or they can prevent the conformational changes required to mediate viral fusion and are termed neutralising antibodies.
 In the case of HIV and HCV, the viruses have evolved mechanisms to evade this neutralising antibody response and have hampered efforts to produce vaccines.
 In addition, both HIV and HCV are highly variable pathogens and so it is necessary to produce a vaccine that has the ability to prevent infection of multiple clades/genotypes that circulate globally.

-The viral entry and vaccine laboratory aims to understand how virus entry occurs and develop novel vaccine candidates against HIV and HCV.
+The Viral Entry and Vaccines Group aims to understand how virus entry occurs and develop novel vaccine candidates against HIV and HCV.

 - Development of a prophylactic vaccine for HCV